Richard Mattern Montgomery

 Richard Mattern Montgomery (December 15, 1911 – August 27, 1987), was a lieutenant general in the United States Air Force, and chief-of-staff of the U. S. Strategic Air Command from 1952 to 1956.
 He was vice commander-in-chief of the United States Air Force in Europe, from 1962 until he retired in 1966.
 He was buried at Arlington National Cemetery, in Arlington, Virginia.

 Education and training

-He attended the United States Military Academy at West Point, graduating with a lieutenant's commission in 1933.
-One year later he completed pilot training at Kelly Field, Texas.
+He attended the United States Military Academy at West Point, graduating in the class of 1933 with a lieutenant's commission.
+His roommate and fellow "C" Company cadet was William H. Baumer who later became an Army Major General and was a key member of the team that created and implemented Operation Bodyguard.
+One year after graduation, he completed pilot training at Kelly Field, Texas.
 This was the beginning of an active flying career in which Montgomery logged more than 10,000 hours in more than 80 types of aircraft, including the KC-135 jet tanker (military counterpart of the Boeing 707), B-47 and B-52 intercontinental jet bombers.